Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 		// TODO: handle error
 	}

-	client, err := azsecrets.NewClient("https://<TODO: your vault name>.vault.azure.net", cred, nil)
+	client := azsecrets.NewClient("https://<TODO: your vault name>.vault.azure.net", cred, nil)

+	// DeleteSecret returns when Key Vault has begun deleting the secret.
+That can take several
+	// seconds to complete, so it may be necessary to wait before performing other operations
+	// on the deleted secret.
+	resp, err := client.DeleteSecret(context.TODO(), "secretToDelete", nil)
 	if err != nil {
 		// TODO: handle error
 	}

-	resp, err := client.BeginDeleteSecret(context.TODO(), "secretToDelete", nil)
-	if err != nil {
-		// TODO: handle error
-	}

-	// If you do not care when the secret is deleted, you do not have to
-	// call resp.PollUntilDone.
-	_, err = resp.PollUntilDone(context.TODO(), &runtime.PollUntilDoneOptions{Frequency: time.Second})
-	if err != nil {
-		// TODO: handle error
-	}
+	fmt.Println("deleted secret", resp.ID.Name())
 }
 ```